mossnz/purplecon-docker-talk/README.md

 Let's containerise the Node app, and use Docker Compose to have it easily bought up and down next to the `redis` service.

+To do this, we've added two configuration files,

+- `Dockerfile` in `/app`
+- `docker-compose.yml`

+The Docker file specifies how to build the Node App

+And Docker Compose glues the two containers we need together.

 ### Ahoy there

 I'm using [ahoy](https://github.com/ahoy-cli/ahoy) to easily run commands.